|

 results of the hepatotoxic effects of C. laureola in vitro using

 the human hepatoblastoma Hep G2 cell line.
+Our results suggest that

 the principle target of C. laureola-induced toxicity is